googleapis/google-cloud-python/pubsub/README.rst

 ^^^^^^^^^^^^^^

 It is possible to specify the authentication method to use with the Pub/Sub clients.
-This can be done by providing an explicit `Credentials`_ instance from the `google-auth`_ library.
+This can be done by providing an explicit `Credentials`_ instance.
+Support for various authentication methods is available from the `google-auth`_ library.

 For example, to use JSON Web Tokens, provide a `jwt.Credentials`_ instance: